uclahs-cds/pipeline-calculate-targeted-coverage/README.md

 ## Performance Validation

 Testing was performed in the Boutros Lab SLURM Development cluster.
-Metrics below will be updated where relevant with additional testing and tuning outputs.
-Pipeline version used here is
+Pipeline version used here is v1.0.0-rc.1

 ## Targeted Panels